Dictating into VS Code with Parakeety

 NDA-bound code and Copilot privacy

 The two data paths to think about.
 The audio path stays on the Mac with Parakeety: internal product names, customer names, unreleased feature names that appear in your prompts and commit messages never leave the machine in audio form.
-The text path is governed by Copilot's settings and your organisation's GitHub agreement: by default Copilot sends prompts to GitHub's model providers; enterprise tiers offer zero-data-retention modes and constraints on training use.
+The text path is governed by Copilot's settings and your organization's GitHub agreement: by default Copilot sends prompts to GitHub's model providers; enterprise tiers offer zero-data-retention modes and constraints on training use.
 Parakeety covers the audio leg; Copilot's configuration covers the text leg.

 FAQ